Sifat-samii/Sentiment-Analysis-in-E-Commerce-Platforms-A-Review-of-Current-Techniques-and-Future-Directions/README.md

 It discusses current methods, challenges, and future directions in processing and understanding customer sentiments.

+The submission folders are made structure progress research, as per the course instructors guidance.

 ## Contents
 - Review report : Sentiment-Analysis-in-E-Commerce-Platforms-A-Review-of-Current-Techniques-and-Future-Directions.pdf
 - Notes and supporting files in seperate submission folders